cofoeducistudent/tam-ms1-c/README.md

 * **The website will be a simple single page scroller with multiple sections.
 It will have a navigation bar at the top.
 The Navigation bar will allow the user to navigate to different sections further down the page**.

-* I have put to BEF, that  many people have **smart phones capable of web access**, which is only increasing in volume yer by year.
-The chances are first point of contact with the film protion material, should be the phone.
+* I have put to BEF, that  many people have **smart phones capable of web access**, which is only increasing in volume yearly.
+The first point of contact with the film protion material, should be the phone as it is ubiquitous.
-People are more comfortable with scroling on a small touch screen phone while on the move than trying to read the navigation bar.
-Its more natural.Also they will not be on the site for typing in large bits of data, rather absorbing the info.
-Therfore even the section for supplying contact details should be limited and brief ( Atleast at first contact).
+Also, people are more comfortable with hand guesture scrolling on a small touch screen phone while on the move than trying to read the navigation bar.
+It's more natural.
+Also, user they will not be on the site for typing in large bits of data, rather absorbing the info shown.

+* The section for supplying contact details should be limited and brief ( Atleast at first contact).

-* I also highlighted the fact that the film medium on release may actually be consumed on a smartphone.
-For may people this is a norm, especially if the film is placed on a streaming service such as Netflix or Amazon.
+* I also highlighted the fact that the film medium on release may actually be ulimately consumed on a smartphone.
+For many people this is a norm, especially if the film is placed on a streaming service such as **Netflix** or **Amazon Prime**.

-* We shall have a navigation bar also, because although we will be employing **mobile first design principles**.
-We do envisage other members of their audince having access to computers and tellivison also.
-The latter frequently does not hav touch screen capabilities in a significant volume.
+* I shall also implement a navigation bar, because although we will be employing **mobile first design principles**.
+We do envisage some members of the audience having access to desktop-computers and televison also.
+The latter usually does not offer touch screen capabilities in any significant volume.

 * I have also decided to go with a plain light background in contrast to my initial thoughts.
 This will allow for the clean fresh look.
 BEF have been clear that the film is not to be confused with standard horror gore, therefore I will avoid any references to blood and guts imagery.

-* BEF has said in conversation, it is a spooky drama, rather than a horror and they also want to gain a wider scope of fans for the film.
+* BEF has said in conversation, the film is a spooky drama, rather than a horror and they also wish it to appeal to a wider audience demographics.

 * My initial thoughts were to have the site on a predominat dark/black background, but this would lean towards the type of film that BEF wish to differentiate theselves from.

- Indeed from my conversations I gathered BEF wish to capture as much of an audience as possible, for which they avoided filming any scenes taht would push up their certification rating.
+* Indeed from my conversations I gathered BEF wish to capture as much of an audience as possible, for which they avoided filming any scenes taht would push up their certification rating.

- BEF wish the film to be promoted as a spooky tea-time mystery, and has said the film does not contain nudity or strong foul language.
-They also say it has has an intended positive message with a christian slant, and they wish it to be certified as a PG.
+**BEF wish the film to be promoted as a spooky tea-time mystery, and has said the film does not contain nudity or strong foul language.
+They also say it has has an intended positive message with a christian slant, and they wish it to be certified as a PG.**

 This has clarified and convinced me that I should avoid anything contentious, and pursue a direction that won't upset people by misrepresenting this fact.

 #### **The sections on the single scroll page will be as follows:**